knightsUCF/City-Builder-Architects-Production/art/overall style.md

 The short pointy tree is nice, something that could vary up the contrast between the only tree we have right now.

+Study the Factory Town style: https://store.steampowered.com/app/860890/Factory_Town/

+Try to at least outdo the art in that game, since that game in half a year has made 800K.

+We also should have rivers that connect land as islands.
+Then the player will want to build a bridge to get over the water for traffic, which is not a problem for the benefit added.

 Carla the driving simulator, has some nice apartment buildings